Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 What is Ramona, California, known for?

-Today, Ramona is largely known for its many beautiful wineries such as the Milagro farm vineyards.
-It is also known for the Woodson Golf Club, beer tasting tour at local pubs, and its other nearby golf courses.
+Today, Ramona is largely known for its many beautiful wineries, such as the Milagro farm vineyards.
+It is also known for the Woodson Golf Club, beer-tasting tours at local pubs, and other nearby golf courses.

-The city’s proximity to San Diego and La Jolla with access to the day coastal tour and the San Diego Explorer Pass also make Ramona a popular destination.
+The city’s proximity to San Diego and La Jolla, with access to the day coastal tour and the San Diego Explorer Pass, makes Ramona a popular destination.